cheddar-me/pbbuilder/README.md

 pb.account partial: "account", account: @account
 ```

-Here is a way to use partials with collection while passing a variable to it
+Here is a way to use partials with a collection while passing a variable to it

 ```
 pb.accounts @accounts, partial: "account", as: account